Constrained Controller and Observer Design by Inverse Optimality: Solution to the Inverse LQR Problem

-Finally, we prove the claim of Remark~\ref{rem:inv_prob}, i.e., that in general there exist infinitely many LQR formulations yielding $K=\hat K$. \begin{Proposition} Given a stabilizing feedback gain $\hat K$, there exist infinitely many LQR formulations yielding $K=\hat K$. \end{Proposition} \begin{IEEEproof} As proven in~\cite{Gros2018}, the LQR gain is invariant under the cost transformation
+We conclude this section by proving that in general there exist infinitely many LQR formulations yielding $K=\hat K$. \begin{Proposition} Given a stabilizing feedback gain $\hat K$, there exist infinitely many LQR formulations yielding $K=\hat K$. \end{Proposition} \begin{proof} The LQR gain is invariant under the transformation~\cite{Gros2020}

 for any $P_1$, $P_2$, provided that the following holds: